LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/LivePerson-Cookies.md

 All browsing and chatting cookies will be set with the LivePerson domain.
 Some will be set as session cookies and others as persistent cookies in order to identify repeat visitors.

-\- If the browser does not support third- party cookies, it will fall back to the **first- party persistent cookie**.
+\- If the browser does not support third- party cookies, it will fall back to the **first-party persistent cookie**.

 \- As a result of the fall back to **first-party persistent cookies**, additional visitors may be monitored.